Williammer/patterns.js/README.md

 # Introduction
-Collections of useful design pattern methods in javaScript, including its unit tests.
+Collections of useful javascript functions and pattern methods in javaScript, including its unit tests.

 ## License
 	The MIT License (MIT)